-Under National Policy and Action Plan for Implementation of Information and Communication Technology in the Indian Judiciary, video conferencing between court and prison was to be order adopted in to save and expenditure unnecessary movement of police personnel and under-trial prisoners and also to avoid unpleasant incidents that might occur during transit.
-This was to be implemented as a part of e-court project under the National e-Governance Plan (NeGP).
+Under National Policy and Action Plan for Implementation Information and Communication Technology in the Indian Judiciary, video conferencing between court and prison was to be order adopted to and expenditure unnecessary movement of police personnel and under-trial prisoners and also to avoid unpleasant incidents that might occur during transit.
+This e-Governance Plan (NeGP).

-Video Conferencing unit at Jalpaiguri CCH remaining in packed condition (June 2015)
+avoid unpleasant incidents that Video Conferencing unit at Jalpaiguri CCH might occur during transit.
+This remaining in packed condition (June 2015) was to be implemented as a part of e-court project under the National